-As a leading manufacturer and provider of specialised marine offshore equipment and services to the oil and gas and renewables sectors, in addition to adapting to the challenges posed by the social and environment impact, we have also had to deal with and adapt to the impact of the operational disruptions caused by the ongoing pandemic.
 Our sustainability performance is monitored by our Management team in consultation with our Board.
-Together, they assess and review key material EESG factors to determine the Group's sustainability strategy, consider material topics and boundaries and other issues included in this Report.
-In addition, they monitor all feedback channels from key stakeholders which comprises our employees, shareholders, investors, suppliers and customers and thus are better informed to formulate the Group's sustainability strategy.
+Together, they assess and review key material EESG factors to determine the impact on the Group and the stakeholders and consider and review material topics and boundaries.
+In addition, they monitor all feedback channels from key stakeholders which comprises our employees, shareholders, investors, suppliers and customers so as to be better informed in the formulation/tweaking of the Group's sustainability strategy.
+Management, together with our Environmental Management System Committee ("EMS Committee"), is responsible for the implementation and integration of sustainability initiatives into daily operations.